Transport (Scotland) Act 2019 and Bus Services

 Franchising

 Franchising is a model where a transport authority awards exclusive rights to run a bus route or routes for a set period to the most competitive bidder.
-Section 38 of the 2019 Act allows a local transport authority to make a franchising framework covering the whole or any part of their area, replacing the Quality Contract model which had never been used in Scotland.
+Section 13 of the Transport (Scotland) Act 2001 (as amended by Section 38 of the 2019 Act) allows a local transport authority to make a franchising framework covering the whole or any part of their area, replacing the Quality Contract model which had never been used in Scotland.

-Secondary legislation to enable bus franchising and partnership options came in to force on 4 December, enabling local transport authorities to begin developing their preferred options for improving their local bus services.
-The first sets of further substantive regulations on information gathering were laid on 7 December:
+Secondary legislation to enable bus franchising came into force on 4 December 2023.
+This enables local transport authorities to begin developing their preferred options for improving their local bus services.
+Since December 2023, the following franchising regulations are now in force:

 Bus Services Improvement Partnerships (BSIPs)

-Section 35 of the 2019 Act allows local transport authorities to form a Bus Services Improvement Partnership (BSIP) with bus operators within their area.
+Section 3 of the Transport (Scotland) Act 2001 (as amended by Section 35 of the 2019 Act) allows local transport authorities to form a Bus Services Improvement Partnership (BSIP) with bus operators within their area.
 BSIPs replace Quality Partnerships to provide an updated and revised model of how local transport authorities can work with operators to improve the quality and efficiency of local services.

 Provision of Information